• Home

 The Nico Ditch runs through the fields.
 This is part of a 6-mile earthwork that dates back to Anglo Saxon times.
 It is deemed to be a nationally important, although non-scheduled monument.

-The Aspen Grove is one of the most spectacular features of Ryebank Field.
+The Aspen Grove is one of the most spectacular features of Ryebank Fields.
 This small woodland of aspen trees is likely to have grown from the same clone.
 An aspen tree can live up to 150 years, but the root system can last for thousands of years, and where they exist are widely considered to be indicative of ancient woodlands.
 It is known by local children as the magic forest.
 Once inside the Aspen Grove, the sounds of the moving leaves are watery like rainfall, its leaves making a watery and fluid sound as they move which can often be mistaken for rain or running water and has been likened to the sound of fairies.

 Enriqueta’s trees dominate the eastern skyline.
 This is a row of 10 tall boundary trees, black poplar hybrids 100 feet high, dated between 1885 and 1892, which it is likely that Enriqueta Rylands planted.
 She was the first woman to be honoured with the Freedom of the City of Manchester, her greatest achievement being the creation of the John Rylands library.